 What are the best smart locks?

 For those on a budget, the best smart lock is the August Smart Lock.
-It’s significantly cheaper than the Pro version, but has most of the same features, with the only major omission being Apple HomeKit support.
-However, you’ll want to also purchase the August Connect to link it to your Wi-Fi network, so that you can monitor and control the lock remotely and link it with other smart-home devices.
+Usually selling for $149, it's less expensive than the Pro version, but has most of the same features, with the only major omission being Apple HomeKit support.
+However, you'll need to purchase the Connect Wi-Fi Bridge if you want to control the lock remotely.

 Here are the best smart locks you can buy right now.

 The best smart locks you can buy today

 There wasn't much to improve on August's smart lock, but the company went ahead and tweaked its original to make it smaller and easier to use.
 The August Wi-Fi Smart Lock is 45 percent smaller than the original, so it looks less bulbous on your door, and now has Wi-Fi built in, so you don't need to install the August Connect bridge to link your lock to your home network.

 Everything we liked about the August Pro is here: A simple installation process, features such as DoorSense (which lets you know if your door has been left ajar), and interoperability with a huge range of other smart home systems, from Alexa to Google Assistant to Xfinity.
 And, the August Wi-Fi lets you use the keys from your existing deadbolt.

 Read our full August Wi-Fi Smart Lock review.

 If you want to add some smarts to your home without spending too much, the August Smart Lock has most of the features you'll need, at a reasonable price.
 You can pick up this smart, full-featured lock for less than $100.